upbound/docs/content/spaces/kind-quickstart.md

 description: A  quickstart guide for Upbound Spaces
 ---

 Get started with Upbound Spaces.
-This guide will get you up and running with a self-hosted Upbound cluster in AWS, GCP, Azure, or with a local kind cluster.
+This guide will get you up and running with a self-hosted Upbound cluster with a local `kind` cluster.

 Upbound Spaces allows you to host managed control planes in your preferred environment.